-The ionospheric correction results for the time series analysis are shown in Fig. 15 (western US, A122), Fig. 16 (western US, D100), Fig. 17 (northern Chile, A149) and Fig. 18 (northern Chile, D156), respectively.
+The ionospheric correction results for time series analysis are shown in Fig. 15 (western US, A122), Fig. 16 (western US, D100), Fig. 17 (northern Chile, A149) and Fig. 18 (northern Chile, D156), respectively.

 The ionospheric effects in northern Chile (low-latitudes) are much stronger than those in western US (mid-latitudes), in agreement with the spatial variations of the Earth's ionosphere.
 Temporarily, the data acquired on ascending tracks (dusk) have much stronger ionospheric effects than those acquired on descending tracks (dawn), in agreement with the diurnal variations of the ionosphere.
 In the longer time scale, the ionospheric effect weakens from 2014 to 2018, which is governed by the 11-year solar cycle.
 To more clearly reveal the temporal variations associated with solar cycle, we compute the standard deviation of each ionospheric phase image and compare it with monthly mean total sunspot number in Fig. 19.
 The correlation between them for all four tracks is clear.
 However, no clear seasonal variations are found.
-Perhaps this is also because we don't have enough temporal sampling to reveal seasonal variations.
+One possible reason is that we don't have enough temporal sampling to reveal seasonal variations.

-For the mean velocities estimated from time series analysis, the improvement after ionospheric corrections for track A149 in northern Chile is biggest as these data were acquired in low-latitudes around dusk.
+For the mean velocities estimated from time series analysis, the improvement after ionospheric corrections for track A149 in northern Chile is greatest as these data were acquired in low-latitudes around dusk.
 Ionospheric effect must be removed to measure the large-scale tectonic motion in this case.
 The improvement for tracks D156 in northern Chile and A122 in western US is small, but can still be clearly seen.
 Taking track A122 shown in Fig. 15 as an example, the colors inside the black circles at GPS stations CARE, AZRV and RG01 are closer to their surrounding colors with ionospheric correction, indicating the improvement brought by ionospheric correction.
 For these two tracks, ionospheric correction may be more important when exploring transient fault motion.
 For track D100 in western US, the RMS is slightly higher with ionospheric correction.
 This, however, is not surprising.
 First of all, the data were acquired at mid-latitudes around dawn, and therefore ionospheric effect is minimum, small enough to be ignored.
 Second, ionospheric correction contains not only improvement, but also errors.
-These errors can be from decorrelation, which is significantly amplified when computing ionospheric phase, and the common phase unwrapping errors of the lower and upper bands.
+These errors can be from decorrelation, which is significantly amplified in the computation of ionospheric phase, and the common phase unwrapping errors of the lower and upper band interferograms.
 In this case, ionospheric correction is not recommended.

 In the results shown in Fig. 18, the RMS is higher than those of other tracks.
-In addition, Fig. 17 and Fig. 18 share some common GPS stations, but their values are different in the two figures.
-After inspecting the GPS data, we find that there are relatively large fluctuations due to unknown reasons (not seem to be seasonal).
+In addition, Fig. 17 and Fig. 18 share some common GPS stations, but their horizontal velocities (denoted by arrows) are different in the two figures.
+After inspecting the GPS data, we find that there are relatively large fluctuations due to unknown reasons (do not seem to be seasonal).
 In addition, there are only short period of data available for some stations.
-As for InSAR data, the time spans of different tracks are not exactly the same.
+As for InSAR data, the time spans of different tracks are not exactly the same, leading to different time overlaps between GPS and InSAR data.
 These reasons may contribute to the anomalies found in Fig. 17 and Fig. 18.